-How about having a paratha with homemade Spicy Garlic Achar on a chill morning of winters?
-This Garlic Chili Pickle Recipe made from Indian spices is a quick 10 min recipe that is totally preservative free and uses minimum oil!
+This Garlic Chili Pickle Recipe made from Indian spices is a quick 10-minute recipe that is totally preservative-free and uses minimum oil!

-This traditional recipe of Green Chili Pickle with Garlic has been passed down through generations.
+This traditional recipe of Pickled Garlic with Green Chili has been passed down through generations.
 Bursting with aromatic spices, fiery green chilies, and the pungent punch of garlic, this Lahsun ka Achar, as we call it in India, is a true delight for pickle enthusiasts and spice lovers alike.

-Made with Indian spices: Mustard seeds (Black sarson), Fennel seeds (Saunf), Fenugreek seeds (Methre) and Jeera (Cumin Seeds), this Indian Garlic Green Chili Pickle elevates every bite with its intense and addictive taste.
+Made with Indian spices: Mustard seeds (Black sarson), Fennel seeds (Saunf), Fenugreek seeds (Methre), and Jeera (Cumin Seeds), this Indian Pickle is bold and intense.
+I love having this on the side with dal-chawal, parathas, or even as a zesty topping for snacks

-Find More Indian Pickles: Gobhi Gajar Shalgam Achar, Amla Achar, Sweet Lime Pickle.
+Find More Pickles: Pickled cucumbers fermentation, Gobhi Gajar Shalgam Achar, Amla Achar, Sweet Lime Pickle.

 Ingredients